-Table 10 – Receiver sensitivity in a 125Khz bandwidth (considering an AWGN channel) for different SF and NF
+Table 10 – Receiver sensitivity in a 125 kHz bandwidth (considering an AWGN channel) for different SF and NF

 7.2.3.2 Adjacent channel rejection

+In general, in this document, the wanted signal level is equivalent to the sensitivity (as reported in Table 10, both the gateways and the end nodes) plus 2 dB of margin.
+As an example, for the end device SF=7 case the wanted signal level considered is -124+2=-122 dBm.
+If the wanted received signal is higher than this value the rejection scales accordingly.

 The adjacent channel rejection (victim LoRaWAN signal at -122 dBm versus adjacent LoRaWAN channel) at 200kHz offset is -87 dBm, at 400 kHz is -74 dBm.
-It is noted that the center frequencies of the different Lo-Ra channels are spaced of 200 kHz.
+It is noted that the center frequencies of the different LPWAN-CSS channels are spaced of 200 kHz.
 Annex D is providing additional information on pulsed interference.

 7.2.3.3 Blocking

-In Figure 11 the rejection of a continuous wave interferer by a gateway receiver (LoraWAN victim at -122dBm) is shown.
+In Figure 11 the blocking performance of a continuous wave interferer by a gateway is shown (we recall that the definition of wanted signal is provided in the previous paragraph).
 We remark that similar figures apply to end nodes and that the transmission and reception of the LPWAN-CSS signal is symmetrical between gateways and end nodes.
 As a matter of fact, the uplink and downlink link budgets are made symmetrical by a proper choice of the settings like e.g, the antenna gain.

+Note that the figures provided in this and the above paragraph do not take into account possible external filters (e.g. SAW or cavity) which are typically applied to gateways and optionally to end nodes